JyNI – Jython Native Interface¶

 JyNI is not yet cross platform – it is developed on Linux Mint Debian Edition 64 bit.
 We compiled and tested it successfully for

-For JyNI v2.7-alpha.3, we aim to support the original ctypes module.
-However, the main corner stone we aim for is compatibility with NumPy.
+For JyNI v2.7-alpha.3, we aim to support garbage collection and the original ctypes module.
+However, the main milestone we aim for is compatibility with NumPy.
 When it is reached, we will declare JyNI to have beta state and focus on cross platform development.
-The next corner stone will then be support for Windows and Mac OS, which will mark JyNI release version 1.0.
+The next milestone will then be support for Windows and OS X, which will mark JyNI release version 1.0.